Irish Wolfhound Association of the Carolinas

 Circumstances change in life and because of their size, the Irish Wolfhound requires

 special consideration when it comes to housing, transportation, health, geriatric needs for an aging hound, and finances.
-We understand sometimes this means having to give up a beloved pet, even if its hard breaking for the family.
+We understand sometimes this means having to give up a beloved pet, even if it's heart-breaking for the family.
 As "Guardians of the Breed" IWRMS confidentially assists owners who may no longer be able to care for their Irish Wolfhound(s) as well as those who want to adopt a rescue.
 Please see our rescue page for more information on how we can help.